dcramer/homeline/README.md

 ```

 TODO: Look at ESPHome for some prior art, as it has a lot of configurability and has similar kinds of goals.

-### Last Will

-TODO: Need to determine the simplest way to provide last will behavior for entity status.

-TODO: Last Will appears to be one-per-client - that won't work.
-Do we need to register an MQTT client per Integration?

-## Integration Testing

-TODO: Need to determine the simplest way to ensure integrations can be tested using fixture data (think Ruby's `vcr` or Python's `responses`).
-Goal is speed-to-accuracy.